ofantomas/ML/LMR/README.md

 # Logistic and Multinomial regression documentation

-Thus folder contains source code for Logistic and Multinomial regression and also .ipynb file with different experiments on 20 news groups dataset.
+This folder contains source code for Logistic and Multinomial regression and also .ipynb file with different experiments on 20 news groups dataset.

 __optimization.py__